alexanderkotsev/gp-ogc-api-features/tg.md

 }
 ```

-[RFC 7807] defines a "problem detail" as a way to carry machine-readable details of errors in a HTTP response to avoid the need to define new error response formats for HTTP APIs.
+[RFC 7807] defines a "problem detail" as a way to carry machine-readable details of errors in an HTTP response to avoid the need to define new error response formats for HTTP APIs.

 If [RFC 7808] is to be used, the problem details object would have to be extended with additional members.